 6. Provide a new co-located outdoor pool in South Vancouver.

 Preliminary VanSplash findings considered a location at Killarney or Marpole Community Centres.
 A Park Board motion was made in 2018 to "approve the location for a new full-size outdoor pool in South Vancouver co-located at Marpole Community Centre in Oak Park."

-7. Provide a new City-wide naturally filtered outdoor pool in South Vancouver, i.e. non-chlorinated.
+7. Provide a new City-wide naturally filtered outdoor pool in South

+Vancouver.
 While the majority of Vancouver is geographically well served by current outdoor pools, there is a service gap in the outdoor swimming opportunities, beaches, and natural swimming experiences in South Vancouver along the Fraser River.
-Naturally filtered pools are anticipated to be of increasing interest to aquatic users concerned about the potential health impacts of chlorine to both users and operators.
-There are hundreds of precedent facilities in Europe, and the first in North America opened recently in Minnesota.
-However, implementing a natural pool adjacent to the Fraser River would require a site and regulatory revision, making this recommendation a longer term idea.
+Implementing a natural pool adjacent to the Fraser River would require a site and regulatory revision.
+Investigate the potential to provide new naturally-filtered outdoor swimming experience that address and compensate for water quality issues and swimming concerns in Vancouver.

 8. Conduct a feasibility study to renovate Hillcrest outdoor pool to provide lane swimming (25m length lanes or 50m length lanes) while ensuring that existing leisure components remain and are improved.